jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-Asking questions and getting answers form the users is a very versatile tool.
-It can be done without many resources and is partly independent from time and place.
-But because of this it can happen that you focus too much on general issues and too few on actual occurrences and experiences.
-Observations are thus a good supplement as they are naturally about actual actions you can see unfolding live.
+Asking questions and getting answers form a participant is a very versatile tool.
+It can be done without many resources.
+You are not tied to a specific place and you can talk about past events as well as future plans.

+But because of this it can happen that you hardly focus on actual occurrences and experiences.
+Observations are thus a good supplement to asking questions and listening, since observations are naturally concern actual actions you can see unfolding live.

 ### Observation

 What Participants describe is not always the ideal way to convey the information.
 Just like a picture can be worth a thousand words, it makes